-Marketing activities put in place to promote customers drawing in other potential customers to purchase a product or service, either by offers or ‘word of mouth’.
+Marketing activities put in place to promote customers drawing in other potential customers to purchasing a product or service, either by offers or ‘word of mouth’.
 This is sometimes carried out by sign up, whereby a customer is rewarded if they get new customers to recruit.

-Where traffic is redirected from a website to a ‘mimic’ website in order to steal the users login details and other personal information.
+Where traffic is redirected from a website to a ‘mimic’ website in order to steal the user's login details and other personal information.

-This is where electronic communications are used in order to obtain bank account numbers, passwords and other information by pretending to be an well-known financial institution, for example.
-And then using the information for fraudulent purposes.
+This is where electronic communications are used in order to obtain bank account numbers, passwords and other information by pretending to be an well-known financial institution, for example, and then using the information for fraudulent purposes.

 The material used to wrap goods for the purpose of protection, transportation and promotion.

 The population is the total number of people in a group that are the focus of a research project and can relate to geographical factors or more specialist factors.
 They may also be known as the universe and will have a number of characteristics in common.

 The process used to analyse the range of products or services a company has in their portfolio and to see where they are in terms of future success/failure.
 This analysis can help allocate resources and investments into the products by determining their market share and market growth.